jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

-![Motion correction of individual tiles imaged using the DeCo-LACE approach (A) Total estimated motion of individual micrographs taken using the DeCo-Lace approach plotted as a function of the beam image-shift values.
+![Motion correction of individual tiles imaged using the DeCo-LACE approach (A) Total estimated motion of individual micrographs taken using the DeCo-LACE approach plotted as a function of the beam image-shift values.
-(B) Electron intensity of individual micrographs taken using the DeCo-Lace approach plotted as a function of the beam image-shift values. ](tikz:lamella_motion_thickness){#fig:lamella_motion_thickness tag="4 - figure supplement 2"}
+(B) Electron intensity of individual micrographs taken using the DeCo-LACE approach plotted as a function of the beam image-shift values. ](tikz:lamella_motion_thickness){#fig:lamella_motion_thickness tag="4 - figure supplement 2"}